misotanni/misotanni.github.io/fjs/en/crash.md

 OK, that's all you need to know to notate the prime intervals.
 Below are a few more techniques.

-> ### FJS Technique \#3: To find the value of a formal comma for a given prime greater than 3.
+> ### FJS Technique \#3: To find the value of a formal comma for a prime given the value of the generator function.
 >
-> 1. Compute the generator function of the prime.
-> 2. Raise 3 to that power and take the reduced form.
+> 1. Raise 3 to the power of the generator function and take the reduced form.
 This is the Pythagorean approximation.
 > 3. Divide the octave-reduced version of the prime interval by the Pythagorean approximation.
 This is the formal comma.
 > 4. DO NOT take the reduced form.
 If you get a number less than 1, so be it.
+>
+> **Example:**

 > ### FJS Technique \#4: To find the generator function of a prime given the value of the formal comma, without using the master algorithm.
 >